 In the above coexistence scenarios, Pulumi simply reads your existing infrastructure, but won’t assume control of managing it.
 As such, Pulumi will never modify or delete infrastructure that is still managed outside of Pulumi.
 In the case of importing infrastructure, on the other hand, that won’t be true.
 After the import process, all resources are entirely managed by Pulumi.

-To learn more about how to import resources in this manner, please refer to this guide on resource adoption.
+To learn more about how to import resources in this manner, refer to the import guide.

 The final approach is to convert an existing infrastructure as code program to Pulumi.
 This preserves existing program structure — which may be important if you carefully designed your existing infrastructure as code layout in terms of names, modules, and configurability.
 This can be difficult if not impossible to reverse-engineer automatically during the import process.